NVISOsecurity/cortex.xsoar/README.md

 ### Using modules from the Cortex XSOAR collection in your playbooks

-You can call modules by their Fully Qualified Collection Namespace (FQCN), such as `cortex.xsoar.xsoar_api_key`.
+You can call modules by their Fully Qualified Collection Namespace (FQCN), such as `cortex.xsoar.xsoar_integration`.
 The following example task creates an integration instance of Demisto REST API on Palo Alto Cortex XSOAR, using the FQCN:

 ```yaml